-In order to determine the success rates of an in vitro fertilization (IVF) treatment, different aspects must be taken into account.
+To determine the success rates of in vitro fertilization (IVF), different aspects must be taken into account.
 Among them we highlight the following:

 Importance of the woman's age

-As a woman’s age progresses, her quality and quantity of eggs decreases and thus the success rate of in vitro fertilization is reduced.
+As the woman's age progresses, her quality and quantity of eggs decreases, and consequently, the success rate of in vitro fertilization declines.

 - Women aged 35-39 years: have a probability of becoming pregnant of about 37% and a birth rate of about 16%.